home-controller/homeauto_network/DESIGN.md

 - Not sure how good the CRC is when cut down form 8 bits to 4, should it go back to 8?
 - Decided to change to 8 bit CRC
 - CRC is computed on command and data bytes

+  > [!WARNING]
+  > Some code may still not be updated from 4 to 8 bit CRC.
+  > And now I have used all 5 different Alerts :)

 ### Timings and Transmission speed